ProvableHQ/welcome/documentation/developer/cli/03_build.md

  Compiling Complete
       Done Finished in 10 milliseconds
 ```
-This will create a new directory `outputs/`, as serialized program file `.json`, and a checksum file `.sum` in the directory.
+This will create a new directory `outputs/`, a serialized program file `.json`, and a checksum file `.sum` in the directory.